 In order to find the ASCII values are correct or not, we will use the IF condition with CHAR function in Excel.
 The formula that we will be using will be

-IF CHAR (ASCII value of given character) matches or equals to the given ASCII values then Print Correct Else Print Incorrect.
+IF CHAR (ASCII value of given character) matches or equals the given ASCII values, then Print Correct Else Print Incorrect.

 Applying the above CHAR Formula in the other cells, we have

 For conditional formatting, select the range for which we want to apply the condition; here, the range is C2:C13.
 Go to Home-> Conditional Formatting -> Highlight Cells Rules ->Text that Contains..

 Then, type in the Text that a cell contains, to get the cell formatted with the color you may specify and Enter OK.

 A user downloaded a set of data from the Web, and the data downloaded in Excel was in the format given below.

 But the user wants the data in a format like Word1-Word2-Word3 and similarly for the data in other cells.